ulfurinn/wongi-engine/README.md

 		puts "%s and %s are friends through %s" % [ token[ :PersonA ], token[ :PersonC ], token[ :PersonB ] ] end

-(`engine.rule` returns the created production node - an object that accumulates the rule's result set.
+(`engine.rule` returns the created **production node** - an object that accumulates the rule's result set.
 You don't have to carry it around if you don't want to - it is always possible to retrieve it later as `engine.productions["remote friends"]`.)

+### Stored queries

+Taking the SQL metaphor further, you can use the engine to do fancy searches:

+	q = engine.query "friends" do
+		search_on :Name
+		forall {
+			has :Name, "friend", :Friend
+		}
+	end

+	engine.execute "friends", { Name: "Alice" }
+	q.tokens.each do |token|
+		... # you know the drill
+	end

+Not that this is a particularly fancy search, but you get the idea.

+Queries work the same way as normal rules, but they come with some variables already bound by the time matching starts.

+You can also retrieve the query's production node from `engine.results["friends"]` (they are intentionally kept separate from regular productions).

 ### Taking an action